PrefectHQ/prefect/docs/getting-started/installation.md

 The following sections describe how to install Prefect in your development or execution environment.

-### Installing the latest version
+### Installing the most recent version

 Prefect is published as a Python package.
-To install the latest Prefect release, run the following in a shell or terminal session:
+To install the most recent release, run the following command in your terminal:

 <div class="terminal">
 ```bash